TT-TFHE: a Torus Fully Homomorphic Encryption-Friendly Neural Network Architecture: The Framework

-\subsection{Threat model}
+\subsection{Threat Model}

 PPML methods are designed to protect against a variety of adversaries, including malicious insiders and external attackers who may have access to the neural network's inputs, outputs, or internal parameters.
 The level of secrecy required depends on the specific application and the potential impact of a successful attack.
 Common secrecy goals include protecting the input to the inference, ensuring that only authorized parties know the result of the inference, and keeping the weights and biases of the neural network secret from unauthorized parties.
 Some PPML approaches also aim to keep the architecture of the neural network confidential from unauthorized parties.
 However, most PPML methods do not address this last point, and some interactive approaches assume that the architecture of the neural network is known to all parties.
-Moreover, attacks on MLaaS settings exist and are very tricky to defend against ~\cite{tramer2016stealing, juuti2019prada}.
+Moreover, attacks on MLaaS settings exist and are very tricky to defend against ~\citep{tramer2016stealing, juuti2019prada}.
 Thus, in this paper, we assume that an attacker can access the neural network and only the client's data privacy matters.
+It means that the attacker can be located everywhere except at the client's side, and have access to the encrypted inputs, encrypted outputs and weights of the model.

-\subsection{FHE general set-up}
+\subsection{FHE General Set-Up}

 In this paper, the client $\mathcal{C}$ will encrypt its data locally and send it along with its public key to the server $\mathcal{S}$ (there is no need to send it again once it is pre-shared).
 The server will compute its algorithm on the encrypted data and send the encrypted result to $\mathcal{C}$, who will decrypt its result locally.
 The server will have no access to the data in clear.